nci/gsky/Documents/ows/README.md

 How to use the documents
 ----------------------
-There are four different types of documents for the same topic in here, though not in all cases.
+There are up to four different types of documents for the same topic.
 Given below are short instructions on how to use them, which are not meant to be an insult to the intelligence of anyone.